ucdavisdatalab/workshop_regression/README.md

 - Do diagnostic checks on your regression models

+– Describe the differences between linear and generalized linear regression models – Identify when and how to use fixed and random effects in regression models – Explain how continuous and categorical variables are handled differently in regression modeling software – List relevant packages for regression modeling in R – Write a regression model in R for a case study dataset – Interpret regression summary tables
+– Conduct diagnostic checks on their regression models

 ## Contributing

 The course reader is a live webpage, hosted through GitHub, where you can enter